Plagiarism

 "The action or practice of taking someone else's work, idea, etc., and passing it off as one's own."

-"Plagiarism," OED Online, Oxford English Dictionary, 2020
+"Plagiarism," Oxford English Dictionary, 2020

 Give credit when you use